sassoftware/esp-studio-examples/Basic/pattern_empty_index/README.md

 ---
 **NOTE:**
 Use this example with SAS Event Stream Processing 2022.1.2 and later.
 Earlier releases of SAS Event Stream Processing do not support Lua-based Pattern windows.
-If you are using an earlier release, you can use the model-eel.xml file instead of the model-lua.xml file.
-The model-eel.xml file contains a Pattern window that uses an Expression Engine Language (EEL) expression.
-The use of EEL in Pattern windows is legacy functionality.
-When you pass data into the Source window, you must specify the following date format: %Y-%m-%d %H:%M:%S.

 ---

+For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).

 ## Source Data
 The file [stocktrades.csv](stocktrades.csv) contains stock trade data.